Saint Louis University Computer Scientist Uses Image Recognition to Combat Human Trafficking

 ST. LOUIS – Human traffickers regularly post photographs of their victims posed in hotel rooms for online ads.
 As COVID-19 restrictions and quarantines continue to lift around the world, one Saint Louis University researcher reminds travelers that by simply downloading an app, they could play a role in saving lives.

-TraffickCam is a free mobile app that empowers travelers to anonymously photograph hotel rooms and upload data to a national law enforcement database.
-Investigators who access the portal can upload and compare their photos against images in the database.
-Investigators use the photos to find victims and as evidence to prosecute perpetrators.
+TraffickCam is a free mobile app that empowers travelers to anonymously photograph hotel rooms.
+Uploaded data is available to child sexual abuse and human trafficking analysts at the National Center for Missing and Exploited Children.
+Analysts who access the portal can upload and compare their photos against images in the database.
+They use the photos to find victims and as evidence to prosecute perpetrators.

 Abby Stylianou, Ph.D., assistant professor of computer science at Saint Louis University College of Arts and Sciences, led the app’s research and development in partnership with the Exchange Initiative, a social action organization committed to combating the commercial sexual exploitation of children founded by Nix Conference and Meeting Management.
 Stylianou collaborated with researchers Robert Pless, Ph.D., chair and the Patrick and Donna Martin professor of computer science at George Washington University; and Richard Souvenir, Ph.D., professor of computer science at Temple University.